apd10/summer2023readinggroup/README.md

 4. Drive: One-bit distributed mean estimation

 ## D. Deep learning understanding via pruning.
 (Dr. Carbin's body of work )
-1. The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks
+1. <s>The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks </s>
-2. Stabilizing the Lottery Ticket Hypothesis / The Lottery Ticket Hypothesis at Scale
+2. <s>Stabilizing the Lottery Ticket Hypothesis / The Lottery Ticket Hypothesis at Scale </s>
-3. The Early Phase of Neural Network Training
+3. <s> The Early Phase of Neural Network Training </s>
 4. Pruning Neural Networks at Initialization: Why are We Missing the Mark?
 5. The Effect of Data Dimensionality on Neural Network Prunability